Vucibatina/llm-ask-david/README.md

 - **YouTube transcripts** to locate the source of answers
 - **A lightweight frontend** for users to interact via the browser

+--

+## Making sure GPU is used on EC2
+make sure you run this command before you start the server `CMAKE_ARGS="-DGGML_CUDA=on" pip install llama-cpp-python --force-reinstall --no-cache-dir`

 ---
 ## Running
 To make sure it runs all the time on the server: